Gent8/Taison/CONTRIBUTING.md

 Looking to report an issue/bug or make a feature request?
-Please refer to the [README file](https://github.com/mihonapp/mihon#issues-feature-requests-and-contributing).
+Please refer to the [README file](./README.md).

 ---

-Thanks for your interest in contributing to Mihon!
+Thanks for your interest in contributing to Taison!

 # Code contributions

 Pull requests are welcome!

-If you're interested in taking on [an open issue](https://github.com/mihonapp/mihon/issues), please comment on it so others are aware.
+If you're interested in taking on [an open issue](https://github.com/Gent8/Taison/issues), please comment on it so others are aware.
 You do not need to ask for permission nor an assignment.

 ## Prerequisites